DefinitelyTyped/DefinitelyTyped/types/gapi.client.streetviewpublish/readme.md

 as pose, place association, connections, etc. Changing the pixels of a photo is not supported.

+Only the fields specified in the updateMask field are used.
+If `updateMask` is not present, the update applies to all fields.

+<aside class="note"><b>Note:</b> To update
+Pose.altitude,
+Pose.latLngPair has to be
+filled as well.
+Otherwise, the request will fail.</aside>

 This method returns the following error codes:

 * google.rpc.Code.PERMISSION_DENIED if the requesting user did not